emrgnt-cmplxty/fermi/docs/docs/3.tutorials/examples/xcc.md

 ---

 ### Interacting With the Contract
-Since this example does not have a frontend, we will interact with it through the [Axion CLI](../../2.develop/integrate/cli.md).
+Since this example does not have a frontend, we will interact with it through the [Fermi CLI](../../2.develop/integrate/cli.md).

 <!-- Expand on this explanation adding snippets  -->
 Check the README.md.
 Briefly, you will need to:

 #### 1. Build and Deploy the Contract
-You can automatically compile and deploy the contract in the Axion testnet by running:
+You can automatically compile and deploy the contract in the Fermi testnet by running:

 ```bash
 ./deploy.sh